gwyatt40/Intermediate-Arduino/README.md

 ## LED Blink Revisited
 ### Description
   The goal of this assignment was to change the code of a simple LED blink project so that the LED would fade in and out instead of blinking.
 We also had to make the Serial Monitor display a wave of text as the brightness of the LED changed.
+To begin, I wired up a basic LED blink circuit and wrote a coressponding [code](https://www.arduino.cc/en/tutorial/blink).
+Then I created a variable called brightness and a variable called fadeAmount.
+I set fadeAmount equal to 10 and initial brightness to 0.
+I used if statements to make it so that when brightness was less than 200 it would increase in increments of fadeAmount (10).
+Once it equalled 200 it would begin to decrease.

 ### Code
 [LED Fade Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/LED_Blink_Revisited/LED%20Blink.ino)